 Description

-PRESBYTERY PLAN: has a short south-east wing linked by a short single-storey range to the church, has an otherwise square plan (plus an added lean-to porch-cum-parlour along the south wall).
-PRESBYTERY EXTERIOR: 2 storeys and attic with a pyramidal roof, a 2-window west facade with a red terracotta string course, sandstone impost bands to both floors, and a sloped cornice of 5 corbelled courses (all carried round).
-The ground floor has a wooden canted bay window to the right, a 3-light mullioned window to the left with chamfered mullions and segmental-headed sashed lights which have glazing bars in the upper leaf; the upper floor has matching windows.
-The roof has a large 4-light attic dormer with a hipped roof and apex cross; and a cruciform chimney stack in the centre with corbelled cornice.
+The attached presbytery has a short south-east wing linked to the church by a single-storey range.
+It is a two-storey building with an attic and a pyramidal roof.
+The west facade features a red terracotta string course, sandstone impost bands to both floors, and a sloped cornice of five corbelled courses.
+The ground floor has a wooden canted bay window to the right and a three-light mullioned window to the left with chamfered mullions and segmental-headed sash windows with glazing bars in the upper leaf.
+Matching windows are present on the upper floor.
+A large four-light attic dormer with a hipped roof and apex cross sits atop the building, and a cruciform chimney stack is centrally positioned with a corbelled cornice.
 The south side has simpler single-light windows.
-PRESBYTERY INTERIOR: not inspected.
+The interior has not been inspected.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.